 New windows have other variables that can affect efficiency as well.
 The frames, for example, can be made of various natural and synthetic materials that each have their pros and cons.
 Simple wood frames insulate well, for example, but they also require more maintenance over time.
 Check the manufacturer specifications to decide whether wood, aluminum, vinyl or other options like fiberglass or composites are right for you.

 The installation process makes a big difference, too.
 Unless you are an expert at home repair, it’s worth your money to hire a professional to make sure the window is fitted perfectly into your wall.

 What Else Can I Do To Keep the Cold Away?

 If you have a drafty house but can’t afford to upgrade your windows yet, make sure you seal any leaks with caulk or weather stripping and consider covering them in plastic for the winter.
 You also might be able to add storm windows for less than the cost of replacing the whole thing.
 Heavy curtains also help create a buffer against the cold.

 A simple way you can make your windows work for you and heighten efficiency is by opening the curtains while the sun is shining, then closing them again in the evening to trap the heat inside.

-Your local One Hour Air Conditioning and Heating® can provide more tips on making the most of your heating budget.
+Your local One Hour Air Conditioning & Heating North NJ® can provide more tips on making the most of your heating budget.